 Should I save into a Pension or an ISA?

 Chances are, you probably don’t feel as confident as you might like about your financial security in retirement.
 Don’t worry, you’re not alone.
-Putting this £100,000 towards your pension could really help to take back control when it comes to your financial future.
+In this instance, knowing what to do with 100k may mean putting the £100,000 towards your pension.
+This move could help to take back control when it comes to your financial future.

 How much you’ll need for your retirement depends on how you want to spend your time after you’ve waved goodbye to the rush hour commute – although it’s generally thought you need two-thirds of your final salary to maintain your standard of living.

-You can only put up to £40,000 in your pension each year, however, or the equivalent of your annual salary – whichever is lower.
+However, you can only put up to £40,000 in your pension each year, or the equivalent of your annual salary – whichever is lower.
 If you’re able to invest the full annual allowance, this still means you have £60,000 to play with.

-Don’t forget to make the most of your ISA allowance.
-You can invest £20,000 in your stocks and shares ISA each financial year and any growth in the value of your investment and any income can build up tax free.
-This really adds up over the long-term and can help you maximise your returns.
+Remember to make the most of your ISA allowance.
+You can invest £20,000 in your stocks and shares ISA each financial year, and any growth in the value of your investment and any income can build up tax-free.
+This really adds up over the long term and can help you maximise your returns.

 As the ISA allowance resets annually, you can continue to top up your ISA at the beginning of each new tax year.
-It’s better to use your allowance as early as possible, as time is powerful when investing.
+However, using your allowance as early as possible is better, as time is powerful when investing.